DenisGorbachev/pioneer-pintask-plugin/README.md

 Autoassign plugin for Pintask
 =========================

-Add yourself to the card members when dropping it on a list that you are assigned to.
+Add yourself to card members when dropping it on a list that you are assigned to.